 The March 16th, 1874 issue of “The Weekly Kentucky New Era” yields the information that the Hopkinsville Public Library and Reading Room opened on the second floor in the E.H.
 Hopper and Son Bookstore building.
-(This building was on the east side of Main Street between Seventh and Eigth, over the present Cornette Office Supply Company.)
+This building was on the east side of Main Street between Seventh and Eighth, over the present Cornette Office Supply Company.

 Still another newspaper comes on the scene with library news.
-“The Tri-Weekly New Era” of January 28th, 1896 published a colorful history of the new library effort of which we know, the Public Schools Library.
-The article states that a social and literary club of ladies and gentlemen known as the United Volunteer Combination saw the need for a library in connection with the public schools, and raised money for the project by an entertainment at Mozart Hall on May 2nd, 1882.
+“The Tri-Weekly New Era” of January 28th, 1896 published a colorful history of the new library effort which we know as the Public Schools Library.
+The article states that a social and literary club of ladies and gentlemen known as the United Volunteer Combination saw the need for a library in connection with the public schools and raised money for the project by an entertainment at Mozart Hall on May 2nd, 1882.
 The program consisted of songs, recitations, and a broom drill.
-Members taking part included; Misses Lizzie Gish, Minnie Lander, Mary McPherson, Sallie McDaniel, Embily B. Perry, Alberta Pendergast, Annie Waller, Messrs.
+Members taking part included Misses Lizzie Gish, Minnie Lander, Mary McPherson, Sallie McDaniel, Emily B. Perry, Alberta Pendergast, Annie Waller, Messrs.
 Charles Anderson, Frank H. Clarke, James Y. Cabaniss, Jerred Crabb, John G. Ellis, Joel D. McPherson, Charles M. Meacham, John O. Rust, and Bailey Waller.

-This delightful entertainment realized $83 which purchased one hundred volumes of Hapers School Library consisting of history, biography, popular science, fiction, and general literature.
+This delightful entertainment yielded $83 which purchased one hundred volumes of Hapers School Library consisting of history, biography, popular science, fiction, and general literature.
 Some of these books are still in use.

 The Public Schools Library opened September 8th, 1882.
-The first borrower was Miss Lizzie Tandy who checked out “Women in White”.
+The first borrower was Miss Lizzie Tandy who checked out Woman in White.

-The library fund received $122 from the old and defunct Christian County Library Association, and $216 worth of books from its shelves.
-This brought the Public Schools Library to 300 volumes.
+The library fund received $122 from the old and defunct Christian County Library Association and $216 worth of books from its shelves.
+This addition brought the Public Schools Library to 300 volumes.

-Thanks to the “Tri-Weekly New Era”, we have other information about this early school library.
+Thanks to the “Tri-Weekly New Era,” we have other information about this early school library.
 Cards of admission could be purchased for ten cents by children after their first year.
 Membership cards good for one year were issued to other persons on payment of one dollar.
 In 1885, 161 cards were issued to pupils and 336 cards to members.
-From the date of the library’s opening (September 8, 1882) until January 25, 1886, 9,022 volumes had been circulated according to Prof. Dietrich in an interview with the “Tri-Weekly new Era”.
+From the date of the library’s opening on September 8, 1882 until January 25, 1886, 9,022 volumes had been circulated according to Prof. Dietrich in an interview with the “Tri-Weekly new Era.”